jiumao2/Kilomatch/docs/Features.rst

     :width: 40%
     :align: center

-We compute the autocorrelogram for each unit within a maximum lag of 300 ms, using a bin width of 1 ms. The lag and bin width can be adjested in ``settings.json`` (see :doc:`Change default settings <Change_default_settings>`).The distribution is then smoothed by a Gaussian kernel (:math:`\sigma` = 5 ms), and zeroed at lag 0.
+We compute the autocorrelogram for each unit within a maximum lag of 300 ms, using a bin width of 1 ms. The lag and bin width can be adjested in ``settings.json`` (see :ref:`Change default settings <autocorr_setting_label>`).The distribution is then smoothed by a Gaussian kernel (:math:`\sigma` = 5 ms), and zeroed at lag 0.
 The autocorrelogram similarity score between unit :math:`i` and unit :math:`j` is

 .. math::
     \mathbf{S}^{i,j}_{\text{AC}} = \tanh^{-1}(\operatorname{corrcoef}(\text{AC}_i, \text{AC}_j))